Development

 * Use the `js_libraries` and `js_thirdparty_libraries` specified in the `manifest.toml` file.

-* It has access to [Ubidots built-in JS library](https://dev.ubidots.com/dashboards-and-widgets/html-canvas/built-in-library).
+* Access the [Ubidots built-in JS library](/dashboards-and-widgets/html-canvas/built-in-library.md).

 ## body.html